Last Updated on December 6, 2022 by Chef Mireille

-Black Cake – Caribbean Fruit Cake is a rich rum cake that is fed with alcohol.
+Black Cake – aka Caribbean Fruit Cake or Caribbean Rum Cake is a rich rum cake that is fed with alcohol.
 This is a Caribbean holiday staple.
 No Christmas is complete without Black Cake.
+This is quite different than the Christmas Fruit Cakes you might be used to eating.
+Get ready to taste the Best Black Cake Recipe ever!

 Black Cake is an intense rum cake, popular in the Caribbean.
 No holiday season occurs on any island, without black cake being present in any home.